Tron0/AkladellWebsite/rules.md

 **(1) Race**

 - Note your character race as Human.
-You know the common language and your size is Medium.
+You know the language of Draeneria and your size is Medium.

 **(2) Determine your character's [<u>age</u>](#Age)**